 While similar to many other disciplines studying the earth (such as biology, geology, geography, ecology) through field exploration, laboratory and computer modelling investigations, environmental engineers also benefit from the quantitative methods of mathematics and physics to further advance their understanding.
 Unlike other disciplines in the natural sciences, environmental engineers use their knowledge to design and implement solutions that can be undertaken to remediate and restore the environment.
 Simply put, if you want to fix many of the world's environmental problems, environmental engineering is the profession to get it done!

 Even in tough economic times, the demand for environmental engineers remains high.
-For a broader picture of the employment opportunities checkout the publication link at the Environmental Careers Organization website and Co-ops and Careers.
+For a broader picture of the employment opportunities, visit the Environmental Careers Organization website and Co-ops and Careers.